 Following the right diet is one of the most important things that you need to do, if you want to reduce flatulence.
 Keep the following points in mind:

 - Do not overeat.
-In fact, do not eat to the full that your stomach can take in.
+Do not eat to the full that your stomach can take in.
 This slows down digestion and causes flatulence.

 - Eat little amounts several times a day, if you are suffering from excessive flatulence.
-This would ensure that your system digests properly.
+This would ensure that your system digests appropriately.

 Follow these to keep excessive flatulence at bay.